develeap/rds-logs-optimizer/README.md

     - Lambda function log group,
     - Lambda function IAM role,
     - Lambda function trigger event (EventBridge),
-    - Lambda function trigger even permission.
+    - Lambda function trigger event permission.

-As in a graph below.
+As in the graph below.

 ![RDS Optimizer architecture](/pictures/rds_optimizer_architecture.png "RDS Optimizer architecture")

 ## Sub-modules

-The "RDS Optimizer" module is compose of four sub-modules which are connected to one another, as follows:
+The "RDS Optimizer" module is composed of four sub-modules which are connected to one another, as follows:
  - **Network module**: introducing a VPC, Subnets, Internet Gateway, Route Table, Security Group (a basis for RDS instance);
  - **RDS module**: using Network's subnets and security group as data sources, also introducing a DB subnet group, DB parameter group, DB option group, as well as RDS DB instance itself;
- - **S3 module**: using current user's ID as cannonical user data source, also introducing a fully-cofigured S3 bucket that is later exported to Lambda module;
+ - **S3 module**: using current user's ID as canonical user data source, also introducing a fully-configured S3 bucket that is later exported to Lambda module;
  - **Lambda module**: a Personio GmbH-owned one, from develeap's side only using S3 module's S3 bucket and a redeployed version of RDS Optimizer in Serverless Application Repository as data source; also introducing a CloudFormation stack with DynamoDB table and a fully-configured RDS Optimizer Lambda function included.

 Find the sub-modules tree below.